apollographql/apollo-ios-pagination/README.md

   </a>
 </p>

-> [!IMPORTANT]
-> This library is currently released as a 0.x version and is in active development.
-The API is subject to breaking changes until the stable 1.0 release.

 | ☑️  Apollo Clients User Survey |
 | :----- |
 | What do you like best about Apollo iOS?
 What needs to be improved?
 Please tell us by taking a [one-minute survey](https://docs.google.com/forms/d/e/1FAIpQLSczNDXfJne3ZUOXjk9Ursm9JYvhTh1_nFTDfdq3XBAFWCzplQ/viewform?usp=pp_url&entry.1170701325=Apollo+iOS&entry.204965213=Readme).
 Your responses will help us understand Apollo iOS usage and allow us to serve you better. |